Avataw/avataw.github.io/src/pages/posts/sipping-some-elixir.md

 ## **My history with functional programming**
 So I don't consider myself an amazing developer.
 Neither do I dream in Haskell, nor do I work on the linux kernel in my spare time.
 And I'm cool with that.

 I do know some pretty good developers though and many of them have dabbled their fair share in a functional programming language.
-Their seems to be some correlation going on between functional programming languages and good developers.
+There seems to be some correlation going on between functional programming languages and good developers.

 Maybe it's dabbling with those languages that actually make you a good developer.
 Or (in my opinion more likely) some good developers just naturally gravitate to those languages while bad ones shy away from them.